-What is a Panama Foundation with IBC Combination
+Why Choose a Panama Foundation with IBC Structure?

-Depending on your country of residence, if your primary goal is to eliminate all reporting requirements on the IBC, with the possibility of tax deferral opportunities (in addition to asset protection and complete privacy), then a Panama Foundation-IBC Combination structure may be the ideal solution for you.
+If your primary goal is to eliminate all reporting requirements of an IBC with the possibility of tax deferral opportunities (in addition to asset protection and complete privacy), then a Panama Foundation-IBC Combination structure may be the ideal solution for you.

-If both the offshore corporation and the foundation that owns it are based in Panama, as well as all of its banking and investment accounts, there is the extra advantage of them being free from any threat of sequestration regardless of the allegations.
-This means a foundation and all of its assets are totally inviolate from any type of lawsuit, civil or criminal.
+If both the offshore corporation and the foundation that owns it are based in Panama, together with all of its banking and investment accounts, it is remains free from any threat of sequestration regardless of the allegations.
+This means that a foundation and all of its assets are totally inviolate from any type of civil or criminal lawsuit.

-The shareholder foundation can also be set up, just to be on the safe side, with a charitable beneficiary.
-This is done to confirm—even in the unlikely event that you are forced to prove (in your home country) that you are not the main beneficiary—that the assets are held for the benefit of a charity.
-Nobody ever questions legitimate charities as beneficiaries of a foundation.
+A shareholder foundation can also be set up with a charitable beneficiary.
+This is done to assure—even in the unlikely event that you are forced to prove (in your home country) that you are not the main beneficiary—that the assets are held for the benefit of a charity; as nobody ever questions legitimate charities as beneficiaries of a foundation.

-Setting up offshore foundations and trusts, whose primary aim appears to be philanthropic, is a savvy and indeed "politically correct" way to organize one's offshore assets, even if only a little actually goes to the charity.
+Establishing offshore foundations and trusts, whose primary aim appears to be philanthropic, gives the owner an added layer of association and represents an astute way to organize one's offshore assets, even if only a little actually goes to the charity.

 In fact, for some it may be appropriate to set up a Panamanian Charitable Foundation that would become the publicly recognized charity to which such donations would flow.
 See Panamanian Charitable Foundation for more information on setting one up as well as its many benefits.